sohailshams/cookbook/README.md

 and **Deleting Recipe** I realized later that, I need to hide it first then delay and it worked.
 5. **Carousel** - I found out that if user keep click on or on touch screen keep pressing the **Carousel (Image Slider)** then the images starts flashing.
 I did not tried to fix it and it remains there.
+6. I used **try and except block** in the **view_recipe** and **edit_recipe** functions.
+There is a error line underneath **except** saying *do not use bare except*.
+I discussed with tutor support and beed suggested to leave it as it is for now.
+7. In the **Input form** fields, user can insert content without giving spaces as a single line entry and add the recipe in the database.
+When later this recipe is viewed then it is displayed in a weird way as text will be overlapping out of the text fields.
+ To overcome this I need to either add some complex Regular Expressions to the pattern or some keystroke queries using JavaScript, that I left for future.

 ## Deployment to Heroku